microsoft/DeepSpeed/docs/_pages/config-json.md

 ### Communication Logging

 DeepSpeed provides a flexible communication logging tool which can automatically detect and record communication operations launched via `deepspeed.comm`.
+NOTE: All logging communication calls are synchronized in order to provide accurate timing information.
+This may hamper performance if your model heavily uses asynchronous communication operations.

 Once the logs are populated, they can be summarized with `deepspeed.comm.log_summary()`.
 For more detail and example usage, see the [tutorial](/tutorials/comms-logging/)

 <i>**comms_logger**</i>: [dictionary]